Four Songs of Gerard Manley Hopkins - (1999) YR1534

 For Hopkins, each sensuous impression had its own elusive "selfness."
 Each scene was to him a "sweet especial scene."
 His exploitation of the verbal subtleties and music of English, of the use of echo, alliteration, and repetition, and a highly compressed syntax were all in the interest of projecting deep personal experiences, including his sense of God's mystery, grandeur, and mercy, and his joy in "all things counter, original, spare, strange" as he wrote in "Pied Beauty" which opens this cycle of four songs with "Glory be to God...."

-These texts were suggested by Liza Connell, South African soprano well known for her performances of Isolde, Leonora and so many other lead roles in the dramatic fach.
-In appreciation for her Isolde and during a pleasant time spent together in San Francisco and the Monterey Peninsula, I offered to compose songs to some of her favorite texts.
-She recalled her youthful education in a Catholic school where she had become acquainted with the poet, and presented me with an anthology of Gerard Manley Hopkins, having checked off several titles in the table of contents.
+These texts were suggested by Liza Connell, South African soprano well known for her performances of Isolde, Leonora and so many other lead roles in the dramatic Fach.
+In appreciation for her work and for our pleasant time spent together in San Francisco and on days off touring the Monterey Peninsula, I offered to compose songs to some of her favorite texts.
+She recalled her youthful education in a Catholic school where she had become acquainted with the poet, and presented me only a day later with an anthology of Gerard Manley Hopkins.
+She had checked off several titles in the table of contents, and penned a sweet note about her favorite texts.
 I chose these four for a cycle for her, and "Felix Randal" for a separate setting, so different is its mood from these uplifting texts.

 The last text, "To Call Thee Love," is set for SATB chorus as well, so apt do its sense and words match that sound.